4 Reasons Employers Want You to Have Your PMP® Certification

 So many companies start projects that inevitably fail.
 In fact, about 75% of business and IT leaders expect their next software project to fail.
 Think about all the money and time invested in these projects that is essentially thrown away because the project doesn’t succeed.
 Plus, even if projects are completed, they often come in over budget or past the scheduled timeline, both of which incur unwanted costs for companies.
 For most companies, any major project or change, especially ones that are company-wide, comes with huge risks.

-This is why project managers who hold their PMP certifications are such desirable hires for companies.
-Project managers who have earned their certification have learned the strategies that lead to project success.
-Those who pass their PMP certification exam can prove that they have a thorough understanding of how to manage projects, ensuring they’re completed in time and on budget.
+This is why project managers who are PMP certification holders are such desirable hires for companies.
+Project managers who have earned this certification have learned the strategies that lead to project success.
+Those who pass the PMP certification exam can prove that they have a thorough understanding of how to manage projects, ensuring they’re completed in time and on budget.

 Successfully run projects are beneficial for the entire company, and the best way to make sure a project is successful is to hire a PMP certification holder.
 This mitigates the risk of sinking funds into a failed project.

-Earning your PMP certification is a great way to support your employer and increase the value you add to a team.
-If you're interested in pursuing your PMP certification, now is the perfect time to start preparing to take the exam.
+Earning your PMP credential is a great way to support your employer and increase the value you add to a team.
+If you're interested in pursuing the PMP certification, now is the perfect time to start preparing to take the exam.
 You should consider talking to your employer about sponsoring you through the process.
-The benefits we explored above are why some companies may be willing to provide training courses or pay for exam fees.
+The benefits we explored above are why some companies may be willing to provide exam prep training courses or pay for exam fees.
 The exam is $555 if you are not a PMI member, and $405 if you are a PMI member.

 Once you earn your certification, your work isn’t finished.
-If you want your employer to continue reaping these benefits, you need to maintain your PMP certification.
-This means you must earn 35 professional development units every three years.
+If you want your employer to continue reaping these benefits, you need to maintain your PMP credential.
+This means you must earn 35 Professional Development Units (PDUs) every three years.
 If you don’t earn these PDUs, you’ll lose your certification.
 When you’re diligent about keeping your certification up to date, both you and your employer will benefit for years to come.

-Are you ready to earn your PMP certification?
+Are you ready to earn the PMP certification?
 Download The Complete PMP Certification Guide now to help you through the process.